The Yearling: Adaptations

 The novel was adapted into a film of the same name in 1946, starring Gregory Peck as Penny Baxter and Jane Wyman as Ora Baxter.
 Both were nominated for Oscars for their performances.
 Claude Jarman Jr. as Jody Baxter won the Juvenile Award Oscar.

 In 1949, Claude Pascal adapted the film into a newspaper comic, under its French title Jody et le Faon (Jody and the Fawn).

-A Broadway musical adaption with music by Michael Leonard and lyrics by Herbert Martin was produced by The Fantasticks producer Lore Noto in 1965.
-The book was written for the stage by Lore Noto and Herbert Martin.
-David Wayne and Delores Wilson played Ezra and Ora Baxter, and David Hartman, later of Good Morning America, was Oliver Hutto.
+A Broadway musical adaption with music by Michael Leonard and lyrics by Herbert Martin was produced by Lore Noto in 1965 at the Alvin Theatre.
+The musical's book was by Noto and Herbert Martin.
+David Wayne and Delores Wilson played Ezra and Ora Baxter, and David Hartman was Oliver Hutto.
 The show played only three performances.

 Barbra Streisand recorded four songs from the show: "I'm All Smiles", "The Kind of Man A Woman Needs", "Why Did I Choose You?", and "My Pa".

 A Japanese animated version was released in 1983.

 The 1983 film Cross Creek, about Rawlings and the incident that inspired the novel, starred Mary Steenburgen, Rip Torn, Peter Coyote and Dana Hill.

 A 1994 television adaptation starred Peter Strauss as Ezra Baxter, Jean Smart as Ora Baxter, and Philip Seymour Hoffman as Buck.

 A 2012 song by singer/songwriter Andrew Peterson, "The Ballad of Jody Baxter", deals with themes from The Yearling.
 The song is on his album Light for the Lost Boy.